 Have you ever had that feeling, you know, like you're being watched?
 It's a worry or slight apprehension.
 Sure it's agitating, but it's nothing to be scared of.
 Probably just nerves.
 Classic butterflies in your tummy.
-But that anxiety turns to unease as the floorboards creek.
+But that anxiety turns to unease as the floorboards creak.
 I'm talking about the creeps, the willies, the Heebie Jeebies!
 All it takes is a tiny twinge of angst like a pinprick or a bee sting to send a bucket of ice water cascading down your spine.
 I'm talking about dread.
 Shiver as a moment of foreboding gives way to alarm and panic inside you.
 Fright warps your mind which throbs as the walls close in around you.
 Then, finally, when everything is quiet, the moment you've been worried about has arrived at your doorstep, danger knocks!
 Consternation, perturbation ominous trepidation!
 Skin crawling, teeth chattering, and blood-freezing terror!
 A coffin opens, nails claw the wood, and a wolf howls on a mountaintop in the distance silhouetted by the full moon!
 Womp Womp Wommmppp!
-Oh the horror!
+Oh, the horror!
 Muwahaha.
 Lion, tigers, and bears, OH MY...

 No, not the type of fear you can buy for $15 bucks at your local cinema, $20 if it's in 3D IMAX.
 I'm not talking about the fear of flying or spiders or snakes.
 Not even crowds, clowns, or foreigners.
 Not talking about tight spaces.
 Not talking about water.
 And definitely not talking about the dark.
 Did you know that aibohphobia is the fear of palindromes?
-Erthrophobia is the fear of blushing, embarrassment, and red lights.
+Erythrophobia is the fear of blushing, embarrassment, and red lights.
 Ergasiophobia is the fear of being employed.
 I personally struggled with this for many years along with alektorophobia, which is the fear of chickens.
 For obvious reasons.
 There is something called Eleutherophobia which is the fear of freedom.
 I'd say this is the least of my worries.
-In fact, I'm rather an eleutherophomaniac!
+In fact, I'm rather an eleutheromaniac!

 I’m talking about THE FEAR.
 The one we all have.
 The one we don’t have a name for that stops us dead in our tracks like a Deer transfixed by the blinding pearlescent fog lights of your Audi.
 Put yourself in that animal's hooves, somewhere along the entire navigational timeline of your life, you made a decision or decisions that brought it to this point.
-Did it let fear dictate direction?Standing with its pants down in front of a fast moving, rapidly approaching metallic beast made of not four but four hundred horses barreling down upon you, eight thousand RPMs, screaming move or watch your entire existence come to an end.
+Did it let fear dictate direction?Standing with its pants down in front of a fast-moving, rapidly approaching metallic beast made of not four but four hundred horses barreling down upon you, eight thousand RPMs, screaming move or watch your entire existence come to an end.
 I am Shiva destroyer of worlds.
 Do we let it destroy us?
 Do we cower in its shadow and let it dictate the direction of our own lives?
 An enemy stands at our gates and the last white flag was just used to bandage your arm.
 So, I ask you, dear friend, what do we do now?
 Do we run?
 Or reload?
 The Belroq rises from its ashen tomb, breathing fire into the air, standing between us and our path, threatening our very existence, our very freedom, our very lives.
 Sure, we face total and absolute annihilation, but will we let it ruin that which we have worked so hard for?
 Will we give in now after we've come so far?

 |Second WWF picture used in this blog.
 Suck it.|

-No. We take a stand and fight back because fear isn't real.
+No. We stand and fight back because fear isn't real.
 It's an invention to make our lives easier, like money or the internet.
 It's an efficient and expedited route to the end.
 An unobstructed EZ-pass lane to a life of blindingly bland boredom and missed opportunities.
 How do we combat this dark shapeless force with inexhaustible resources?
 You may think simple confidence will help, or mental fortitude, but you'd be wrong.
 The left side of the brain can't help you.
-It's near sightedness clouds your vision.
+It's nearsightedness clouds your vision.
 And the right brain especially can't help.
 It tells us to be reasonable, use logic, compute the risks, tally the total, and the odds always come back heavily favored against, but you can't destroy, eliminate, or even subdue fear.
 It will always be there and we just don't have time for false dichotomies.
 Slam the over.
 Roll the dice.
 Why not?
 Who cares?
 Fuck it.
-According to Mark Twain there is only one resistance to fear and it's not logic, reason, or confidence.
+According to Mark Twain, there is only one resistance to fear and it's not logic, reason, or confidence.
 It's conqueror, it's vanquisher, it's master...is courage, and that comes from someplace else.